HIV is a sexually transmitted disease that can affect both men and women. It is caused by a virus that attacks a person’s immune system.

 The following are the early symptoms of HIV in men that we all should look out for.

-Fever is the number one early symptom of HIV that men who have contracted HIV will experience.
+- Fever is an early symptom of HIV which men who have contracted HIV will experience.
 It might appear as soon as the person has been infected or after about two to three weeks.

-Fever caused by HIV is usually accompanied by headache.
-The headache can be mild to severe.
+- Fever caused by HIV is usually accompanied by a headache.
+A headache can be mild to severe.
 It is best to take medication such as aspirin or ibuprofen to relieve the pain.

-Swelling of the glands also happens in men with HIV.
-As a result of this, the groin, armpits, and/or neck become swollen and will cause a lot of discomfort.
+- Swelling of the glands also happens in men with HIV.
+As a result of this, the groin, armpits, and/or neck become swollen and will cause a lot of discomforts.

 Other important HIV symptoms in men that you have to watch out are the following: